 But I’m going to keep everything unfiltered for now, and suggest that if you’re using this tool to determine what might be possible that you do as well.
 After all, the best mileage currency for a future trip might be one you aren’t earning yet!

-If you do decide to splurge on that Singapore KrisFlyer option, select the flight, and a tile will open up with some basic booking instructions, including points transfer options:
+Once you’ve selected a flight, a tile will open up with some basic booking instructions, including points transfer options:

 And that’s pretty much it!